fumikito/Literally-WordPress/readme.txt

 == Frequently Asked Questions ==

-= Does it have diffrent transactional way form PayPal? =
+= Does it have diffrent transactional way from PayPal? =

 No it doesn't.
 Only PayPal.